Uruguayan peso: Banknotes

+Commemorative banknote

+In 2018, the Central Bank of Uruguay issued banknotes of 50 pesos uruguayos to commemorate its 50th anniversary.
+It is Uruguay's first banknote to be printed in plastic (polymer) material.

 Central Bank Digital Currency (CBDC)

 Although in many parts of the world, the amount of cash in circulation has risen over the last decade, there are some countries that buck the trend.
 In this small club of jurisdictions, a few have considered general purpose CBDCs that would be a complement to cash.
 Sweden and Uruguay are notable not just for the advanced stage of their work but the amount of information their central banks have made publicly available about their respective projects.